What is the Slow Home Movement?

 Homes that are built, renovated or decorated using a slow philosophy have the ability to be more tailored to an individual, more fit for purpose than homes or designs produced en masse, and as a result, more sustainable and sustaining for their inhabitants.

-Are you interested in studying Interior Design?
+Are you interested in studying interior design or decoration?
 Do you want to know more about our online courses and where a career in interior design could take you?
-Contact one of our course advisers today.
+Connect with us today to learn more about our Diploma of Interior Design, the Certificate IV in Interior Decoration or any of our industry-focused microcredentials.